 Every problem is a housing problem.

+Problems that hurt people and go undefined and unanswered creates a climate for authoritarian solutions.
 The often-told solution is an old retort of hard work, healthy homes, communities, and families.
 The response is correct but blind to the history of privileges extended to white America as it became the United States.
-For centuries rights and freedoms extended to all people not of color without a moment’s reflection.
+For centuries rights and freedoms were extended to all people.
+Policymakers made the denial of pathways to equity without a moment’s reflection.
 The crime of bias barred the accumulation of wealth from property to succeeding generations.
 The quiet yet insidious reduction and denials of opportunity from education are proven.
+The lack of equity is significant.

-Access to work from the ordinary trades to the most highly skilled professions is proven with painful references such as “they are not ready,” or the best work suited “for them” is agricultural service.
+Access to work from the ordinary trades to the most highly skilled professions is proven with painful references to people of color such as “they are not ready,” or the best work suited “for them” is agricultural service.
 These actions still rip the opportunity for equity with an intense generational impact on people of color.
 In the centuries that led to the rise of American hegemony, no one, not one person, not W.E.B.
-DuBois or even Martin Luther King, has been able to fully articulate what this loss of equity has meant to the people of color in America.
+DuBois or even Martin Luther King, has been able to fully articulate what this loss of equity has meant to African-Americans and extended without delay to all people of color in America.
 The voice of Ta-Nehisi Coates is the most current (here).
-He stands on firm ground because the U.S. has participated in reparations four times.
+He stands on firm ground because the U.S. has participated in reparations six times.
+The seventh time should take a long hard look at housing as linked to the displacement challenges posed by climate change.

 Ending the Wherever Movement